Movieguide Awards: The Epiphany Prize

-Epiphany Prize for Inspiring Movies winners

 The Faith and Freedom Award

 The Faith & Freedom Award for Movies & TV is awarded to entertainment that promotes positive American values.
-The values considered include such values such as liberty, religious freedom, freedom of speech, the right to vote, property rights, proper compassion for others, protection of the innocent, the right to due process, the right to life, the right to pursue happiness, the rule of law, democracy, the free market, ownership of private property, and many other traditional values.
+The values considered include values such as liberty, religious freedom, freedom of speech, the right to vote, property rights, proper compassion for others, protection of the innocent, the right to due process, the right to life, the right to pursue happiness, the rule of law, democracy, the free market, ownership of private property, and many other traditional values.

 Best Movies for Families

-Movieguide’s editorial staff views and analyzes every major movie released that makes over $1 million and compiles the Ten Best Movies for Families.
-Each nominee receives a “Teddy ‘The Good News’ Bear” Family Friendly Awards for Excellence, and one is picked as the Best Movie for Families at the Annual Movieguide Awards.
+Movieguide's editorial staff views and analyzes every major movie released that makes over $1 million and compiles the Ten Best Movies for Families.
+Each nominee receives a "Teddy 'The Good News' Bear" Family Friendly Awards for Excellence, and one is picked as the Best Movie for Families at the Annual Movieguide Awards.

 Best Movies for Mature Audiences

 The nominees for Best Movies for Mature Audiences are picked by the editorial staff of Movieguide, and awarded to movies made with excellence, and also contain strong moral and redemptive themes.
-These nominees receive the “Papa Bear” Award for Excellence, and may contain subject matter not appropriate for young children.
+These nominees receive the "Papa Bear" Award for Excellence, and may contain subject matter not appropriate for young children.

 The Grace Award for Acting

-The Grace Award for Most Inspiring Performances in Movies and Television are given to the best, most inspiring performances demonstrating God’s grace and love towards us as humans being.
+The Grace Award for Most Inspiring Performances in Movies and Television are given to the best, most inspiring performances demonstrating God's grace and love towards us as humans being.

+The Genesis Award

+In the 2020 Movieguide Awards, the Genesis Award was given to movies or television programs that promoted the blessings that the animal kingdom provides to humankind.

+Most Inspirational Independent Movie and Streaming/Television

+In the 2023 Movieguide Awards, awards were given to the most inspirational independent movie, and the most independent streaming/television program.

+Best Documentary Award

+In the 2025 Movieguide Awards, an award was given to the best documentary.

 The Kairos Prize

 Established by Movieguide in 2005, the purpose of the Kairos Prize for Beginning and Established Screenwriters is to further the influence of moral and spiritual values within the film and television industries.
-Seeking to promote a spiritually uplifting, redemptive worldview, the prize was founded to inspire first-time and beginning screenwriters to produce compelling, entertaining, spiritually uplifting scripts that result in a greater increase in either man’s love or understanding of God.
+Seeking to promote a spiritually uplifting, redemptive worldview, the prize was founded to inspire first-time and beginning screenwriters to produce compelling, entertaining, spiritually uplifting scripts that result in a greater increase in either man's love or understanding of God.
 Each year, at least $30,000 in prizes is given out to the winning screenwriters.

 The 2017 film All Saints, from Sony Pictures, was the first Kairos Prize Finalist to be released nationwide by a major studio.